-The flu can be spread when droplets from a cough or sneeze of an infected person are propelled through the air onto the mouth or nose of people nearby.
-Less often, the viruses can also be spread when a person touches an object contaminated by respiratory droplets and then touches his/her own mouth or nose.
+The flu can spread when droplets from a cough or sneeze of an infected person are propelled through the air onto the mouth or nose of people nearby.
+Flu viruses can also spread when a person touches an object contaminated by respiratory droplets and then touches his/her own mouth or nose.

 Flu viruses change from year to year.
-For that reason, immunity (natural protection created against a disease after a person has had that disease) that is built up from having the flu caused by one virus does not provide protection when a different virus is circulating.
+For that reason, immunity (natural protection created against a disease after a person has had that disease) that is built up from having the flu caused by one virus does not provide protection when a different virus circulates.
 This also means that a vaccine made against flu viruses circulating before may not protect against the newer viruses.
-Thus the flu vaccine is updated annually to include current viruses.
+Thus, the flu vaccine is updated each year to include current viruses.

 Influenza viruses that infect birds are also called avian influenza viruses.
 While influenza viruses A and B cause disease in humans, avian flu is caused by type A viruses.
 Influenza C is rarely identified as a cause of human illness.

 There are 15 known avian influenza virus subtypes circulating in bird populations.
 The severity of the disease depends on the subtype that infects the birds.
-The illness can sometimes be mild, resulting only in ruffled feathers or reduced egg production, or can be what is known as “highly pathogenic avian influenza.”
+The illness can sometimes be mild, resulting only in ruffled feathers or reduced egg production.
+Illness can also become what is known as “highly pathogenic avian influenza.”
 This latter form is extremely contagious in birds and quickly fatal.
 Millions of domestic birds have been destroyed in the last few years in an attempt to control the spread of the viruses to animals and humans.

 Migratory water birds, such as wild ducks, are the natural carriers of avian influenza viruses and are naturally resistant to infection.
 Domestic birds, on the other hand, are particularly vulnerable and can be infected by being in contact with wild birds, other infected domestic birds, or contaminated cages, water, or feed.